Giving The Gift of Life: 5 Organs That Can Be Donated

 - About 75% of people who receive a liver transplant have a high 5-year survival rate

-- The pancreas has two main functions: Helping in digestion and regulating blood sugar by producing insulin
+- The pancreas has two main functions: Helping in digestion and regulating blood sugar

 - Pancreatic transplant is often coupled with a kidney transplant in patients who are at a high risk of kidney damage